kailash-manasarovar/statement/docs/timeline/2024/may.md

 - Do they have public conversations like these and stream them into a porn channel somewhere, while playing the sedated rape footage on the same screen?
 - The account originally liked all my replies.
 - I know the communication is related and non-random, just like the other accounts that have interacted with me previously.
-- He talks about a female *friend* coming in from time to time and indeed another account start playing the game too for a short while.
+- He talks about a female *friend* coming in from time to time and indeed another account starts playing the same game for a short while.

 [![The other account](../../content/tweets/may-2024/the-other-account.jpg)](https://x.com/karisuesaxe)